computePods/computePodMajorDomoUI/docs/testing.md

 Generally we are only interested in making sure the *functional* structure of the interface exists and behaves as documented.

-We are not overly interested in making sure the *surface* *visualization* is consistent.
+We are not overly interested in making sure the *surface* *visualisation* is consistent.
 This would be nice to have, but we should not expend effort making sure it is tested in much detail if at all.